 The Tony Grampsas Youth Services (TGYS) Program is a statutory program providing funding to local organizations that work with youth and their families through programs designed to prevent youth crime and violence, and child abuse and neglect.
 TGYS is defined and guided by Colorado Revised Statutes (C.R.S.)
 26-6.8-101 through 106.
 Follow this link to read the statute and learn more about TGYS: Colorado Revised Statutes.

 TGYS runs on a three-year funding cycle, and is currently in year one of the cycle.
-Funds for the 2013-14 fiscal year are allocated to TGYS from Master Tobacco Settlement Dollars and the State of Colorado General Fund, and the Marijuana Tax Cash Fund.
-This year, TGYS will provide funding to 56 lead agencies, supporting over 130 local community organizations through multi-agency and intermediary-agency partnerships.
+Funds for the 2014-2015 state fiscal year are allocated to TGYS from Master Tobacco Settlement Dollars, the State of Colorado General Fund, and the Marijuana Tax Cash Fund.
+This year, TGYS will provide funding to 42 lead agencies, supporting over 80 local community organizations through multi-agency and intermediary-agency partnerships.
 TGYS is also in the process of determining funding to additional agencies through the Marijuana Tax Cash Fund for the prevention of youth marijuana use.
 Please see the announcement above for the agencies awarded this funding.

 Click on the following link for descriptions of current TGYS Grantee Programs: